-To ensure an inclusive approach, schools must have regard to the Special educational needs and disability code of practice: 0 to 25 years and the Equality Act 2010 and ensure all staff members are aware of their duties under it.
+To ensure an inclusive approach, providers must have regard to the Special educational needs and disability code of practice: 0 to 25 years and the Equality Act 2010 and ensure all staff members are aware of their duties under it.

-Schools must have:
+Settings must have:

-- An up to date SEND or Inclusion Policy that meets the requirements of EYFS and the SEND Code of Practice and describes what the setting does to identify, assess and intervene with regard to SEN and disabilities - The school must publish a SEN information report on the school's policy for pupils with SEN and should update it annually.
-Details of what must be included are in The Special Educational Needs and Disability Regulations 2014 (legislation.gov.uk) and section 6 of the SEND code of practice: 0 to 25 years - GOV.UK (www.gov.uk) - The SENDCo must be a qualified teacher working at the school.
-A newly appointed SENDCo must be a qualified teacher and, where they have not previously been the SENDCo at that or any other relevant school for a total period of more than twelve months, they must achieve a National Award in Special Educational Needs Coordination within three years of appointment - Regular professional development for the school SENDCo and other staff to meet the needs of children with SEND - Universal practice of identification, intervention, and monitoring of children with possible/identified SEND which must meet the requirements of the SEND Code of Practice - Targeted and Specialist support which must be implemented, monitored, recorded and reviewed with parents/carers for any child with possible or previously identified additional educational, health or social care needs.
-This cycle of intervention must involve referral to external professionals as required - A commitment to work fully with families in the development of SEND provision not only for their child but across the school - Information on Warwickshire SEND and Advice Service (SENDIAS) which is available to all parents.
+- An up to date SEND or Inclusion Policy that meets the requirements of EYFS and the SEND Code of Practice and describes what the setting does to identify, assess and intervene with regard to SEN and disabilities - A named and fully trained SENDCo (Special Educational Needs Co-ordinator) specific to the setting and based on site - Regular professional development for the setting SENDCo and other staff to meet the needs of children with SEND.
+Providers must regularly attend SENDCo surgeries - Universal practice of identification, intervention, and monitoring of children with possible/identified SEND which must meet the requirements of the SEND Code of Practice - Targeted and Specialist support which must be implemented, monitored, recorded and reviewed with parents/carers for any child with possible or previously identified additional educational, health or social care needs.
+This cycle of intervention must involve referral to external professionals as required - A commitment to work fully with families in the development of SEND provision not only for their child but across the setting - Information on Warwickshire SEND and Advice Service (SENDIAS) which is available to all parents.
 Parents must be signposted to the Local Authority's Local Offer